trinsic-id/sdk/README.md

 > [!TIP]
 > Each backend sample wraps the `/ui-web/samples/` sample as the frontend, including Widget, Hosted and Advanced sessions.

-1. Retrieve your auth token from the Trinsic Dashboard and configure it either as environment variable (``) or a per-backend specific configuration.
+1. Retrieve your auth token from the Trinsic Dashboard
+1. Configure it either as environment variable (`TRINSIC_ACCESS_TOKEN`) or in your backend stack's sample `.env` file.
-2. Go to your preferred backend stack's sample (`/language/samples/server`) and with a configured auth token run the backend using `start.sh`
+2. Go to your preferred backend stack's sample (`/language/samples/server`) and run the backend using `start.sh`. _Note this assumes you have the toolchain working locally, inspect the `start.sh` file to see the required steps_.
 3. Explore the API and it's capabilities by navigating to [localhost:3000](http://localhost:3000).

 ## API Libraries